 The facilities provided include the supply of water to a good number of taps and troughs, and there is a car park at both ends of the site.
 One of the benefits introduced by our Allotment Association is a discount scheme for buying seeds from a leading supplier.
 Fruit and vegetables of all kinds are being grown, from the old allotment stand-bys to somewhat more exotic vegetables like asparagus and more recent favourites like squashes and sweet corn, and, of course, we grow flowers.
 There is always an opportunity to exchange plants or to buy trays of seedlings at reasonable prices.
 We do not (as yet) hold the kind of social gatherings that can be seen on some allotment sites on television; but there are always opportunities to chat, gossip, seek advice, or even grumble!

 Allotments have never been so popular and the Council’s waiting list for plots on the Northgate Allotments site is ever-expanding.
 We have been trying to find a second site, with no luck so far.
 If you, or someone you know, has some land that they would be willing to talk to us about leasing/purchasing, we would be very interested in discussing this with you.
 The site would need to be approx. 4 acres with suitable access, but we would be happy to talk to anyone who has a suggested site.

-If you would like to join the waiting list for a plot or half-plot, contact the Parish Council office at:
+Demand for plots has grown in recent years and we currently have 39 Cottingham residents on our waiting list.
+If you would like to join the waiting list for a plot please contact the Parish Council office at: